Foundations of Descriptive and Inferential Statistics: Conditional probabilities

-The most common interpretation of {\bf Bayes' theorem} is that it essentially provides a means for computing the posterior probability of any random event $A_{i}$, given information on the outcome of an associated random event $B$, in terms of the product of the likelihood of $B$, given $A_{i}$, and the prior probability of $A_{i}$, \be \lb{eq:bayes2} P(A_{i}|B) \propto P(B|A_{i}) \times P(A_{i}) \ . \ee This result forms the basis of the frequently encountered practice of empirical {\bf learning} which amounts to updating the prior ``{\em subjective probability\/}'' one has assigned to a specific random event $A_{i}$ in order to quantify one's initial {\bf degree-of-belief} in its occurrence by means of adequate experimental or observational data and corresponding theoretical considerations; see, e.g., Sivia and Skilling (2006) \ct[p~5ff]{sivski2006}.
-Caveats concerning the {\bf Bayes--Laplace approach} to evaluating probabilities of random events are its often rather high computational costs and the occasional unavailability of useful priors or, more seriously, adequate likelihoods.
+The most common interpretation of \textbf{Bayes' theorem} is that it essentially provides a means for computing the \textbf{posterior probability} of a random event, or hypothesis, $A_{i}$, given information on the factual realisation of an associated random event, or evidence, $B$, in terms of the product of the \textbf{likelihood} of $B$, given $A_{i}$, and the \textbf{prior probability} of~$A_{i}$, \be \lb{eq:bayes2} P(A_{i}|B) \propto P(B|A_{i}) \times P(A_{i}) \ . \ee This result is at the heart of the interpretation that \textbf{empirical learning} amounts to updating the prior ``\textit{subjective probability}'' one has assigned to a specific random event, or hypothesis, $A_{i}$, in order to quantify one's initial reasonable \textbf{degree-of-belief} in its occurrence resp. in its truth content, by means of adequate experimental or observational data and corresponding theoretical considerations; see, e.g., Sivia and Skilling (2006)~\ct[p~5ff]{sivski2006}, Gelman \textit{et al} (2014)~\ct[p~6ff]{geletal2014}, or McElreath (2016)~\ct[p~4ff]{mce2016}.

-The {\bf Bayes--Laplace approach} to tackling quantitative--statistical problems in {\bf Econometrics} was pioneered by Zellner in the early 1970ies; see the 1996 reprint of his renowned 1971 monograph~\ct{zel1996}.
+The \textbf{Bayes--Laplace approach} to tackling quantitative--statistical problems in \textbf{Econometrics} was pioneered by Zellner in the early 1970ies; see the 1996 reprint of his renowned 1971 monograph~\ct{zel1996}.
 A recent thorough introduction into its main considerations is provided by the graduate textbook by Greenberg (2013)~\ct{gre2013}.

-A particularly prominent application of this framework in {\bf Econometrics} is given by proposals to the mathematical modelling of economic agents' {\bf decision-making} (in the sense of choice behaviour) under conditions of {\bf uncertainty}; see, e.g., the graduate textbook by Gilboa (2009)~\ct{gil2009}, and the brief review by Svetlova and van Elst (2012)~\ct{svehve2012}, as well as references therein.
+A particularly prominent application of this framework in \textbf{Econometrics} is given by proposals to the mathematical modelling of economic agents' \textbf{decision-making} (in the sense of choice behaviour) under conditions of \textbf{uncertainty}, which, fundamentally, assume \textit{rational behaviour} on the part of the agents; see, e.g., the graduate textbook by Gilboa (2009)~\ct{gil2009}, and the brief reviews by Svetlova and van Elst (2012, 2014)~\ct{svehve2012,svehve2014}, as well as references therein. \textit{Psychological dimensions} of \textbf{decision-making}, on the other hand, such as the empirically established existence of reference points, loss aversion, and distortion of probabilities into corresponding decision weights, have been accounted for in Kahneman and Tversky's (1979)~\ct{kahtve1979} \textbf{Prospect Theory}.

-\chapter{Discrete and continuous random variables}
+\chapter{\href{https://www.youtube.com/watch?v=1rEczO3Jh_Y}{Discrete and continuous random variables}}